In Russia, recovery of damages is a universal remedy available for a wronged party.

 If damages are deemed recoverable by the court, interest on the damages will accrue from the date the judgment becomes effective.

-If a party that caused damage and a party that suffered damage entered into a subsequent agreement pertaining to compensation for the damages, then interest will accrue in accordance with the terms of that agreement.
+If a party that caused damage and a party that suffered damage entered into a subsequent agreement pertaining to compensation for the damage, then interest will accrue in accordance with the terms of that agreement.

 As a general rule, the interest will accrue until full payment of the amount due to the creditor is made.